elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/015-duck-typing.md

 ### Type Coercion, Ruby-style

 Many dynamically typed languages that offer both integer and floating point arithmetic are smart about doing the right thing based on whether or not any floats are used in a given expression.
-While I assume Ruby's behavior is common knowledge here, the following example demonstrates what I've just described.
+While I assume that you are already familiar with Ruby's behavior, the following example demonstrates what I've just described.

 ```ruby
 >> 3/2